rails/rails/guides/source/configuring.md

 If you get the above error, you might want to increase the size of the connection pool by incrementing the `pool` option in `database.yml`

 NOTE.
-If you are running in a multi-threaded environment, there could be a chance that several threads may be accessing multiple connections simultaneously.
+If you are running in a multithreaded environment, there could be a chance that several threads may be accessing multiple connections simultaneously.
 So depending on your current request load, you could very well have multiple threads contending for a limited number of connections.

 Custom Configuration